COVID: India's Sikh community steps up amid pandemic | DW | 02.06.2021

 The Hemkunt Foundation has provided thousands of oxygen cylinders — free of cost — to COVID patients

 Harteerath Singh, who lives in the northern Indian city of Gurgaon, has contracted the coronavirus twice.
-In both instances, he took some time to recover, only to return and lead his non-profit organization's work on ground.
+In both instances, he took some time to recover, only to return and lead his nonprofit organization's work on the ground.

 The Hemkunt Foundation was set up by Harteerath's father in 2010, but this year, the NGO was catapulted into the limelight after it provided thousands of oxygen cylinders — free of cost — to COVID patients who were facing breathing difficulties.

-All three base their work on the tenets of Sikhism, a religious minority in India that was erroneously labeled "anti-national" and "secessionist" earlier this year, during massive farmer protests against the government's controversial agricultural reforms in the country.
+All three base their work on the tenets of Sikhism, the faith of a religious minority in India that was erroneously labeled "anti-national" and "secessionist" earlier this year during massive farmer protests against the government's controversial agricultural reforms in the country.

 "It began as a passion project, just to do our part in giving back," Harteerath said.

-But in 2013, on their way to Gurdwara Hemkund Sahib, a Sikh pilgrimage site in the northern state of Uttarakhand, the family was stranded after a massive cloudburst.
+But in 2013, on the way to Gurdwara Hemkund Sahib, a Sikh pilgrimage site in the northern state of Uttarakhand, his family was stranded after a massive cloudburst.
 Over 5,000 people lost their lives in the floods that followed.

 The family made it out alive, but the incident left an indelible mark on their lives.